manabanana/RNAseq_from_CPS1_Narra2016/Trim_sequences.md

 cd /extra/manabanana/oldRNAseq_Narra2016

 #Get the unique part of the name for each fastq file to use as the base name for input and output files
+#Need to add _1 to get the unique file names, otherwise trimmomatic will run twice for the _1 (forward) and _2 (reverse) files
 for i in fastq/*_1.fastq
 do
 NAME=$(echo $i | cut -f 1 -d "_")

+#Run trimmomatic on each of the unique file names
+#Used parameters that are more stringent than what is listed on the Trimmomatic website
 java -jar /unsupported/nirav/trimmomatic/0.38/trimmomatic-0.38.jar PE -threads 4 -phred33 ${NAME}_1.fastq ${NAME}_2.fastq ${NAME}_F_paired.fq.gz ${NAME}_F_unpaired.fq.gz ${NAME}_R_paired.fq.gz ${NAME}_R_unpaired.fq.gz ILLUMINACLIP:/unsupported/nirav/trimmomatic/0.38/adapters/TruSeq3-PE-2.fa:2:30:10 LEADING:15 TRAILING:15 SLIDINGWINDOW:4:18 AVGQUAL:20 MINLEN:40